core-wg/transport-indication/draft-ietf-core-transport-indication.md

 IANA is asked to add an entry into the "Resource Type (rt=) Link Target Attribute Values" registry under the Constrained RESTful Environments (CoRE) Parameters:

-\[ The RFC Editor is asked to replace any occurrence of TBDcore.proxy with the actually registered attribute value. \]
+\[ The RFC Editor is asked to replace any occurrence of CPA-core.proxy with the actually registered attribute value. \]

 Attribute Value: core.proxy